2024 Baltic Sea submarine cable disruptions: Yi Peng 3

-Yi Peng 3 (伊鹏3) originally named Leda and later Avra is a 2001-built Chinese bulk carrier.
-The ship was built in 2001.
-It has been owned since 2016 by Ningbo Yipeng Shipping Co., Ltd. in Ningbo, Zhejiang and was renamed to Yi Peng 3.
+Yi Peng 3 (伊鹏3), originally named Leda and later Avra, was built in 2001 in South Korea by Samho Heavy Industries.
+It has been owned since 2016 by Ningbo Yipeng Shipping Co., Ltd., in Ningbo, Zhejiang and was renamed Yi Peng 3.

 Baltic Sea voyage, November 2024

 The Yi Peng 3 left the port of Ust-Luga, Russia, on 15 November with a load of fertilizer, a week prior to the cables being damaged.
-Information about the destination of the ship offered by media outlets varied, the most frequently mentioned being Port Said, Egypt, while the analysis provider MarineTraffic, said the destination was unknown upon departure.
+Information about the ship's destination offered by media outlets has varied, the most frequently mentioned being Port Said, Egypt, while analysis provider MarineTraffic said the destination was unknown upon departure.

 On 17 November, between 1:30 a.m.
 (UTC) and 11:19 a.m. the ship passed the Swedish island of Gotland.
 Yi Peng 3 crossed BCS East-West.
 At around 10 a.m., the Lithuanian telecom provider Telia in Vilnius received a fault report: the connection between Šventoji, Lithuania, and Gotland, Sweden had been severed.
 The ship crossed several times over the position of damage of the two cables.
 Yi Peng 3 continued its journey south.
 After Gotland, the freighter switched off its automatic identification system (AIS) signal for 7.5 hours.
 At 22:41 (UTC) the ship switched AIS back on and was located south of the Swedish island of Öland.

 At 2 a.m.
 (UTC) on 18 November, the Finnish network provider Cinia reported a loss of data traffic via C-Lion1.
 It became clear that the cable between Gotland and Öland was damaged.
 In this area Yi Peng 3 was traveling without an AIS signal.
 The Danish public broadcaster DR sent a drone to survey the ship, showing images of how one of Yi Peng 3s anchors had become mangled – according to NZZ an indication that the freighter could have destroyed the cables.

 Investigators, quoted by The Wall Street Journal, suspected the crew of the ship had dropped one of its anchors while the engines still propelled the vessel forward, resulting in the anchor ploughing through the seabed over 100 miles (160 km) and cutting the cables.
 An anchor of the ship showed damage consistent with this idea.
 The report also stated that, though Chinese authorities were cooperating, investigators believe that Russian intelligence had induced the vessel's Chinese captain to drag its anchor in order to cut the cable, referencing encrypted communication relayed to Yi Peng 3 by Russian vessels on 21 November.